Infopisteprojekti/infopiste/documentation/backend.md

 - `start`: the start `Date` for the reservation
 - `end`: the end `Date` for the reservation.

-## Forms
+### Forms

 - **Controller:** `controllers/forms.js`
 - **Model:** `models/form.js`

-`/api/forms` returns all valid and active user-uploaded Forms.
-`/api/forms/proxy-pdf` proxy address for PDF-files.
+`/api/forms` returns all valid and active user-uploaded Forms. `/api/forms/proxy-pdf` is a proxy address for PDF files.

-Submissions are synced by `syncFormSubmissions`-function which also handles the deletetion of submissions.
+Submissions are synced by the `syncFormSubmissions` function which also handles the deletetion of submissions.

-**Currently, forms are only stored in Redis, not in the database.**
+**Currently, forms are only (temporarily) stored in Redis, not in the database.** Instead permanent storage is managed by Microsoft Forms (in reality an Excel worksheet...).

 `Form` document contains:
 - `title`: title string